For your Initial purchase we need to know your certificate type, hostname and duration.

 An SSL certificate is tied to a particular domain name and allows your visitors to verify your site's identity when using HTTPS.
 SSL certificates are considered mandatory for any e-commerce site, as well as any online activity where encryption and validation is important.

-An example of an SSL certificate in action is for our personal backups solution, SquirrelSave.
-If you go to the secure version of the SquirrelSave homepage there is no warning, but if you go to the secure version of the page using a domain without a certificate then a warning will appear.
+An example of an SSL certificate in action is for our website.
+If you go to the secure version of the Memset homepage there is no warning, but if you go to the insecure version of the page using a domain without a certificate then a warning will appear.

 Our certificates are 256 bit and are trusted by over 99% of current internet users' Web browsers.
 Our standard and wildcard certificates both carry a $250,000 relying party warranty.